dzufferey/resync_oopsla20_artifact/README.md

 This artifacts explain how to run ReSync and the other tools against which we compare.
 To goal of the artifact is to reproduce the figures in Section 6 of the paper.
 Some tools are available in newer versions since we originally ran the tests.
-Here we try to use the more recent versions when possible.
+We try to use the more recent versions when possible.

 ### Software Setup

 This repository only contains the explanation about how to install and run other tools, as well as scripts and configuration files to facilitate this task.

-We have tested the tools with Debian and Ubuntu Linux distributions.
+We have tested the tools with Debian Linux distributions.
 As we use external project, we install them separately from their source to guarantee they have not been tampered.

 PSync and ReSync have the same code base.